Cryptonomic/ImageProxy/README.md

 The following methods are supported by the proxy:

 1. `img_proxy_fetch` : Fetch images from a remote location.
 1. `img_proxy_describe` : Describe any moderation results stored in the database for a given url.
+This is particularly helpful when one wishes to obtain bulk moderation results before rendering many images, such as in a Gallery.
 1. `img_proxy_report` : Allows users to report a url as having objectionable content.
 1. `img_proxy_report_describe` : Dumps all prior user reports